Virginia Tier II Reporting

 Annual Reporting Deadline

-In Virginia, facilities must submit their Tier II reports on hazardous chemicals present during the previous calendar year by March 1 annually.
+In Virginia, the Tier II reporting deadline is March 1 each year, covering information on hazardous chemicals present at the facility during the previous calendar year.

 Additional Reporting Requirements